57

-Starting this evening (Saturday), my website might be down on and off over the next couple of days.
-I’m in the process of moving my web hosting away from Bluehost, a service I was once quite happy with, to a more reliable server.
-Anyway, the transfer of files should take about 24-48 hours to complete so I expect everything to be back up and running as normal by the end of the weekend.
+Starting this evening (Saturday), my website might be down on and off over the next couple of days as I work on some things.
+It should take about 24-48 hours to complete so I expect everything to be back up and running as normal by the end of the weekend.

 In the meantime, I didn’t sit down at my computer today simply to provide you with that tidbit of relatively useless information.
 Even with the possibility of my website being down temporarily, I still want to put up a post.
 And so I thought I’d use this time to tell you something about me that I have never told you before.